gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

 In the first Hackernoon.com post the author explains the parts of this configuration file.
 We will have to tailor it a bit for our own project though.

+//Do I need this if I'm not deploying to GitHub pages? probably not...

-First we're going to want to setup
+First we're going to want to setup a GitHub token so that Travis can have all the access it needs to your repository.